saurabhgedam/coffee-shop-finder/README.md

 - Navigate to the root directory from command line.
 - Run the 'npm install' command.
 This will download all the dependencies noted in package.json.
 - Run the 'npm start' command.
 This will start the server on port 3000.
+- Begin testing the service using an HTTP client.

 ## GET: